 BOYD OWEN

-In Wuhan, China, he sang his first Alfredo in Verdi’s La Traviata for Melbourne Opera’s New Year China tour, and he debuted the role of the Evangelist in Bach’s St John’s Passion in Shanghai, with conductor Fred Sjöberg and the Shanghai International Choral League.
-He then joined the Spazio Musica Summer Festival in Orvieto, Italy, to sing his first Elvino in Bellini’s La Sonnambula with conductor Maurizio Arena, before returning home to sing Rodrigo in the Australian première of Rossini’s Otello with Melbourne Opera.
-He then returned to New Zealand to make his debut as the Duke of Mantua in Verdi’s Rigoletto with Eternity Opera in Wellington.
+In Wuhan, China, he sang his first Alfredo in Verdi’s La Traviata, for Melbourne Opera’s New Year China tour, and in Shanghai he debuted the role of the Evangelist in Bach’s St John’s Passion, with conductor Fred Sjöberg and the Shanghai International Choral League.
+He then joined the Spazio Musica Summer Festival in Orvieto, Italy, to sing his first Elvino in Bellini’s La Sonnambula, with conductor Maurizio Arena; before performing as Rodrigo in the Australian première of Rossini’s Otello, with Melbourne Opera.
+He then returned to Aotearoa/New Zealand, to make his debut as the Duke of Mantua in Verdi’s Rigoletto, with Eternity Opera in Wellington.
+He sang the tenor solo in Orff’s Carmina Burana at Carnegie Hall in New York, USA; and in Mendelssohn’s Elijah in Shanghai, China.

 CALENDAR